-Bioptron is a medical grade light therapy device which produces light that is nearly identical to the sun but without harmful UV radiation.
+Bioptron is a medical-grade light therapy device that produces light that is nearly identical to the sun but without harmful UV radiation.
 Bioptron not only provides a boost in energy and mood, but it can be used to help alleviate a number of issues such as:

 - Chronic Pain

 - Seasonal Affective Depression

 - Sports Injuries

 - And more!